OISF/suricata/doc/userguide/unix-socket.rst

 * memcap-set: update memcap value of an item specified
 * memcap-show: show memcap value of an item specified
 * memcap-list: list all memcap values available
+* iprep-add: add an IP address to the IP reputation module

 You can access to these commands with the provided example script which is named ``suricatasc``.
 A typical session with ``suricatasc`` will looks like: